 Students complete three integrative application courses, which offer mentored opportunities to identify, develop, implement, evaluate, and disseminate the independent, analytical scholarly project.
 Each course assumes the synthesis of knowledge gleaned from subsequent/concurrent DNP courses and the unique practice expertise of the DNP student.
 Although these courses are separate entities, course objectives and student's individual objectives may transition into a subsequent integrative course reflecting the student's progress with the project in collaboration with the Committee Chair and course faculty.
-Throughout these three courses, students are expected to practice a minimum of 500 hours in an area related to their practice inquiry.
+Starting at the first semester for full-time students, and the second semester for part-time students, and throughout these three courses, students are expected to accrue a minimum of 500 hours in an area related to their practice inquiry.

-N420 Integrative Application of Evidence-Based Practice I
+N8015 Integrative Application of Evidence-Based Practice I

-- Documentation of meeting DNP competencies and practice hours in electronic DNP student portfolio - Identification and refining of topic of interest - Submission of Scholarly Project Committee Appointment Request form (see Appendix B) - Begin development of scholarly project proposal paper
+- Documentation of meeting DNP competencies and practice hours in electronic DNP student portfolio - Complete scholarly project proposal paper draft, Sections I and II - Submission of Scholarly Project Committee Appointment Request form (see Appendix B)

-The following project elements may be accomplished in N420:
+The following project elements may be accomplished in N8015: